falkr/ttm4175/pages/unit-net1/teamwork.md

 3. Using the same IP address, change the mask to `/30`.
 4. Check for changes in connectivity between the two hosts.
 5. Using the same IP address, what is the smallest subnet size, and corresponding mask, that you can use to maintain connectivity between the two hosts?
 Why?

+---
+type: hint
+title: "Hint (finding the minimum mask length)"
+---
+It may be helpful to convert the addresses of both hosts to binary first.
+Also, feel free to consult online tools such as [the IP calculator](https://jodies.de/ipcalc).

+:tip:
+Don't forget to make the changes on **both** hosts when experimenting with different subnet sizes.

 :report:
 You don't have to include *all* the commands you needed to type, **it is enough to discuss/explain** the changes in connectivity and the choices you made.